Illumina/paragraph/README.md

 If you have multiple events listed in the input JSON, `multigrmpy.py` can help you to run multiple `grmpy` jobs together.

 ## <a name='FurtherInformation'></a>Further Information

+Please check github wiki for common usage questions and errors.

 ### <a name='Documentation'></a>Documentation